 The "Options" tab on the WNU provides the user the ability to customize his or her WNU settings.

 Wireless Networking Utility Help

-The WNU "Help" tab provides users with access to online and telephone support, as well as advanced diagnostic tools.
+The WNU "Help" tab provides users with access to online and telephone support, one-click check for upgrades to updated versions of software, and advanced diagnostic tools.